msorre2/eighteen-months-to-code-competence/README.md

 * The goal is to learn enough programming to be qualified for most junior full-stack developer positions

-* This program starts in June 2016 and continues through November 2017
+* This program starts in June 2016 and continues through November 2017 and requires a substantial commitment of 20-30 hours a week on average

-* Includes HTML, CSS, as well as the javascript and python languages
+* Covers HTML, CSS, Javascript, Python, Ruby, Rails Framework, PHP, and SQL languages

+* Agile development, Bootstrap, Wordpress development, APIs, Javascript Frameworks,

-* Illustrator, Photoshop, FTP, Bug Testing, Media Queries, jQuery Plugins, Wordpress
+* Briefly covered are: Illustrator, Photoshop, FTP, Bug Testing, Media Queries, jQuery Plugins

-* Relies heavily on projects, about 20 websites total

-* PHP, Ruby, Wordpress and other technologies are extra credit

-* Requires a substantial commitment of at least 10-20 hours a week
 - - - -

 Module 1: Learning to Program
 1. June 2016 - Intro to Web Dev, Javascript Basics
-2. July 2016 - Javascript, Python Basics
+2. July 2016 - Basic Javascript
-3. August 2016 - Web Programming with Python
+3. August 2016 - Javascript, Python
 4. September 2016 - Ruby
 5. October 2016 - Ruby on Rails
 6. November 2016 - Algorithms